vduseev/raquel/README.md

 `dequeue()` method each time you want to process a new job.

-The important thing to note about the `dequeue()` is that it's a context manager that yields a `Job` object for you to work with.
-It does so by making three consecutive and independent SQL transactions:
+The important thing to note about the `dequeue()` is that it's a context manager that needs to be used with a `with` or `await with` statement, just like any a call to `open()` or any other context manager.
+It yields a `Job` object for you to work with.
+If there is no job to process, it will yield `None` instead.

+The `dequeue()` method works by making three consecutive and independent SQL
+transactions:

-* **Transaction 1 (optional)**: Looks for jobs whose `max_age` is not null and whose `enqueued_at + max_age` is in the past and updates their status to `expired`.
+* **Transaction 1 (optional)**: Looks for jobs whose `max_age` is not null and whose `scheduled_at + max_age` is in the past and updates their status to `expired`.
 * **Transaction 2**: Selects the next job from the queue and sets its status to `claimed`, all in one go.
 It either succeeds in claiming the job or not.